rafi612/serverd/README.md

 # Docker

-ServerD can be runned using Docker.
+ServerD can be run using Docker.

 To build Docker image run command:
 `docker build -t rafi612/serverd .`